Over the past five years, U.S. holiday e-commerce sales have risen from $108.7 billion in 2016 to $239.26 billion in 2022.

-Of course, the 2019 holiday season will be the biggest e-commerce season yet.
+Of course, the 2023 holiday season is likely to be the biggest e-commerce season yet.
 In general, our e-commerce clients at TBA Outdoors will generate about 35% of their total online revenue from Black Friday through Christmas.
 With that much of your online revenue concentrated into such a condensed time period, it is important to have all of your ducks in a row.

 In our shop, we like to have checklists.
 They help keep us focused during chaotic times (like the holidays) and help us make sure that no balls are dropped and that we are getting the maximum results from our efforts.
 We use this checklist just like a pilot would before taking off — just to make sure that we are perfect in our execution.

 To make sure your outdoor brand has all its e-commerce bases covered for the coming holiday season, consider consulting this checklist as the gift-giving season approaches:

 - Don’t Forget Last Year — Whatever you do, analyze last year’s numbers.
 Look at everything you did.
 Identify what worked and what didn’t.
 Review your keyword lists, dig into your emails, study your paid media, and make sure that you learn from both the wins and the losses to help optimize your strategy for this year.

 - Mobile Optimization — We know that we have to meet our customers where they are.
 In 2022, mobile-generated e-commerce hit $431.4 billion in the U.S. — a nearly 20% jump from the roughly $360 billion seen the previous year in 2021.
 We go to great lengths to test our clients’ mobile user experience and look for ways to enhance features and functions that will lead to increased conversions.
 This may include comprehensive user testing, multivariate testing and focus groups.